Kurczaczki69/transport-clicker-recode/README.md

 ❌ Trams\
 ❌ ~~Downloading and uploading saves~~ - cancelled because of risk of cheating\
 ❌ Routes editor\
+❌ Upgrades system (example: "intercity" buses upgrade to unlock all InterCity buses.
+Also Upgrades will be sorted into categories example: category for upgrades that unlock vehicles or also other categories)\
 ❌ An actual tutorial on how to start playing\
 ❌ Better alert system (eg. not using window.alert but a custom function with a cool UI)\
 ❌ Special categories of buses and other vehicles (eg. for buses a sub-category with "intercity buses")